noahseis/webrtc2sip/readme_install_walkthrough.txt

 		cd /home/cg/mycert/private copy in key.csr.server1.pem
 		cd /home/cg/myca/certs copy in crt.ca.cg.pem and crt.server1.pem

+8.
-8. This is where you can add other flags to build doubango with different codecs for voice and video.
+This is where you can add other flags to build doubango with different codecs for voice and video.
 Also with -with flag can be changed to provide source to packages like openssl (already installed with vici isos) You need source files uncomplied from what I’ve gathered.
 (the doubango ./configure is going to be looking for your flagged add ons here /usr/local unless you specify path: example -with-ssl=PATH -with-srtp=PATH )

 # export LDFLAGS="$LDFLAGS -ldl"
 # cd /usr/src/doubango-source/branches/2.0/doubango && ./autogen.sh && ./configure -with-ssl -with-srtp
 # make && make install
 (if you got errors don't continue, figure it out before moving on past this point)

 9.
 # export PREFIX=/opt/webrtc2sip
-# export LDFLAGS="$LDFLAGS -ldl"

 # cd /usr/src/webrtc2sip && ./autogen.sh && CFLAGS='-lpthread' ./configure -prefix=$PREFIX -with-doubango=/usr/local
 # make clean && make -ldl -lpthread && make install
 # cp -f ./config.xml $PREFIX/sbin/config.xml

 edit (nano vi your flav) config.xml - the edit is below